SpikeHD/Dorion/README.md

 ## Plugins

 Dorion comes with a [custom fork of Vencord](https://github.com/SpikeHD/Vencordorion), so that should cover a lot of your plugin needs.
-Otherwise, it also supports browser-based plugins!
+Otherwise, it also supports most *browser-based* plugins!
+There is no BetterDiscord plugin support, however.

 ## Themes